Public opinion is beyond right or wrong.

 But you could also be doing PR for an exceptional product or service but facing PR strategies greater than yours.

 Public opinion is an emotional economy driven by the scarcity of attention.
+Beyond the confines of right and wrong, the public’s gaze exerts its power, elevating or annihilating with unwavering force.

 Believing you’re morally or intellectually superior isn’t necessarily a PR strength: a closed systems loop might obfuscate competitive development.
-Also, the public might interpret overt displays of righteousness as entitlement, narcissism or megalomania.
+Also, the public might interpret overt displays of righteousness as entitlement, narcissism, or megalomania.

 The realm of public opinion is a jungle with laws to match the context.